applh/wparty/README.md

 * Menus
 * Media

-* Coming soon: Theme Builder
+* DEV: Theme Builder

 = PAGES =
 * Do you want to include the content from another page ?
 * Simply use the shortcode [part]
 * [part name="page-name"]

 * Custom HTML styles attributes can be added (id, class, style).
 * [part name="page-name" id="my-id" class="my-class" style="background-color:#123456;"]

 = Note =